alto777/Playground/table/readme.txt

-utility hacksmyEuclid.cpp - compute and print a table of E(k, n)euclidByTable.cpp - use that computed table to… print the table, which should then be identical
+utility hacksmyEuclid.cpp - compute and print a table of E(k, n)euclidByTable.cpp - use that computed table to… print the table, which should then be identicalbucketEuclidean.c is from a Python implementation.
+Here as a table maker as well as making the necessary arrays for QuadEuclideanRhythms